kanaabe/brendenclarke/src/pages/about/index.md

   Fav Color?
 Purple

   Fav Musician?
-Francis and the Light
+Francis and the Lights

   Fav Movie?
 Rounders or Oceans 12